Fellows Network

 Michael Dupee

-Mike serves on the Board of the Association of Corporate Contributions Professionals, a nonprofit advocacy and continuing education organization that helps corporations identify and adopt best practices and provides training for contributions professionals as well as the Board of the Vermont Council on Rural Development, a nonprofit organization dedicated to helping Vermonters and Vermont communities develop their capacity to create a prosperous and sustainable future through coordination, collaboration, and the effective use of public and private resources.
+Mike served on the board of Grounds for Health, an international nonprofit whose mission is to create sustainable and effective cervical cancer prevention and treatment programs in coffee-growing communities, and on the Vermont Council on Rural Development, a nonprofit organization dedicated to helping Vermonters and Vermont communities develop their capacity to create a prosperous and sustainable future through coordination, collaboration, and the effective use of public and private resources.

 Previously, Mike was a Vice President at Goldman Sachs & Co. in New York, NY, making and managing opportunistic investments in distressed financial assets from 2000 to 2004.
 He earned his JD, cum laude, and Master’s in Business Administration degrees at Georgetown University and his BA in History, magna cum laude, from Boston College.

 Michael plays guitar, sings, writes music, snowboards, sails, meditates, gardens, and roots for the New York Yankees.
-He shares his home with his wife Carmen Negron-Dupee, their son Ezekiel José, Paz (a sweet yellow Labrador retriever), and Sancho (a feisty black Chihuahua).
+He shares his home with his wife Carmen Negron-Dupee and their son Ezekiel José.

 Selected Publication

-Mike wrote an article for the Dot Earth section of the New York Times on October 9, 2012 entitled “A Coffee Seller Seeks to Cut Hunger Among Coffee Growers.”
+Mike wrote an article for the Dot Earth section of the New York Times entitled “A Coffee Seller Seeks to Cut Hunger Among Coffee Growers.”

 Selected Videos

-After the Harvest: Fighting Hunger in the Coffee Lands, produced by Green Mountain Coffee Roasters, May 2011
+After the Harvest: Fighting Hunger in the Coffee Lands, produced by Green Mountain Coffee Roasters.